Research Scientist Enrichment Program

 - Investigators must be in a postdoctoral or faculty (including non-tenure track) position.

 - in an early-career stage, defined as pre-tenure and no previous R01 (or equivalent) level funding;

 - in a mid-career stage and propose a project that reflects a clear transition into ADRD or ADRD disparities research.

 - Proposals should focus on one of MCCFAD’s core areas: epidemiology, culturally- sensitive care, health economics.

 - Proposals should be able to be completed within one year as well as support at least one peer-reviewed publication and the preparation of a NIH grant application.

 - Funded investigators are expected to commit to participating in all career enrichment activities, including the formation of an integrative mentorship team, monthly seminars, regular progress reports, Gerontological Society of America Conference, Resource Centers for Minority Aging Research annual meeting, and the Summer Data Immersion Program at the University of Michigan.

-- Participation in advanced seminar with presentations by experts in the fields of epidemiology, culturally- sensitive care, health economics, and minority aging.
+- Access to monthly mentoring with experts in the fields of epidemiology, culturally- sensitive care, health economics, and minority aging.

-- Group and one-on-one mentoring in theory, research design, methods and analysis related to pilot project activities.
+- Group and one-on-one advising in theory, research design, methods and analysis related to pilot project activities.

-- Up to $30,000 direct costs for a relevant research proposal, pending NIA approval.
-Applicants must also budget $1,500 for travel to the Resource Centers for Minority Aging Research annual meeting.
-Eight percent (8%) of the direct expenses requested can be allocated to indirect costs.
+- Funding for up to $30,000 in direct costs for a relevant research proposal, pending NIA approval.
 Funds cannot be used to support senior faculty salaries or to purchase equipment.
-Studies involving the use of human or animal subjects must be approved by Institutional Review Board prior to the release of funds.
+[Studies involving the use of human or animal subjects must be approved by the appropriate review board at your institution prior to the release of funds].